LeoVacher/LeoVacher.github.io/_pages/about.md

 # Teachings

 I am teaching several fields at [Université Paul Sabatier](https://www.univ-tlse3.fr).
+The detail of the classes can be found on this website.

 In collaboration with [Bastien Carreres](https://bcarreres.github.io), I also make available some of my lecture notes and codes for teaching purposes on [Yolonomy](https://yolonomy.github.io).

 # Outreach